RebornBeat/AEVOR/WHITEPAPER.md

 Mathematical guarantee preservation ensures that security level transitions maintain appropriate mathematical verification at each level while enabling applications to optimize for their specific requirements without compromising the cryptographic verification that provides security assurance across all security levels.

-Blockchain-native coordination eliminates dependencies on external timing systems, verification authorities, or coordination services that could create security vulnerabilities or operational limitations during security level transitions.
-All coordination operates through blockchain consensus mechanisms and mathematical verification rather than external dependencies.
+Blockchain consensus coordination eliminates dependencies on external authorities or coordination services that could create security vulnerabilities or operational limitations during security level transitions.
+All coordination operates through blockchain consensus mechanisms and mathematical verification rather than external dependencies that could be compromised or become unavailable.

 Real-time adaptation enables security level adjustments to occur within individual transaction processing without requiring separate transaction submission, complex coordination delays, or application-level security management that could compromise user experience or operational efficiency.